rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 #### What storage engines do you support for database backups?

 MySQL supports several types of table engines, which are also known as *table types*.
-The tables on a Cloud Databases instance can either use a mix of different table engine types, or use the same type.
+The tables on a Cloud Databases instance can use either a mix of different table engine types or use the same type.
 We currently support backups of databases that use InnoDB and MyISAM.

 #### How much do you charge for database backups?